Zaatari Refugee Camp

 Andrea Mariño Varela

-Andrea Mariño Varela is a first-year MPP student at Harris Public Policy.
+Andrea Mariño Varela is a second-year MPP student at Harris Public Policy.
+She works as a research assistant for Associate Professor of Political Science Michael Albertus.
 Her academic interests include inequality, social policy, political economy, international development, and global conflict.

 Prior to her time at the University of Chicago, Mariño Varela served in the Colombian National Land Agency at the Large-Scale Rural Formalization and Adjudication Directorate as a multi-level governance, monitoring, and strategic communications advisor.
 There, she led the monitoring of the Directorate’s activities, coordinating with the Agency’s regional offices to achieve the short-term goals established by the Comprehensive Rural Reform, the first pillar of the peace agreement between the Colombian government and the FARC-EP guerrilla, and a component of the National Multipurpose Cadastre Project.